natbusa/data-engineering/profiles/analytics.md

 #### Hiring Test
-Download the dataset of taxi trips in New York  https://www.kaggle.com/kentonnlp/2014-new-york-city-taxi-trips Write a notebook with descriptive queries in Spark, Pandas and visualize the results (matplotlib, bokeh, holoviews, seaborn).
+Download the dataset of taxi trips in New York  https://www.kaggle.com/kentonnlp/2014-new-york-city-taxi-trips

-Bonus: Expose the result in a web dashboard using Dash (https://dash.plot.ly/)
+Write a notebook with descriptive queries in Spark and/or Pandas and visualize the results (matplotlib, bokeh, holoviews, seaborn).
+Bonus: Expose the result in a web dashboard.

 #### Contact
 Provide the repo (github, gitlab, etc) of your solution to the hiring test, attach your latest CV to your email and send it to tuyendung@teko.vn hashtag #datateam in the subject line